ShubhamTewatia/ShubhamTewatia/README.md

 ## 🧠 About Me

-🚀 AI/ML student building intelligent systems that understand **human performance under pressure**
+## 🧠 About Me

+I'm an AI Engineer in Progress focused on building intelligent systems that enhance human decision-making, performance, and safety.

+My interests lie at the intersection of:

+* Human-Centered AI
+* Intelligent Assistants
+* Machine Learning
+* Computer Vision
+* Time-Series Intelligence
+* High-Risk Decision Environments

+Currently, I am developing:

+### 🤖 AI Assistant Pro

+A feature-rich AI assistant built with Python that combines:

+* Conversational AI
+* Long-Term Memory
+* Voice Interaction
+* Vision AI
+* Web Search
+* Weather, News & Market Data
+* File Analysis
+* Local Knowledge Storage

+I am also working on:

-💡 Currently developing an **AI-Based Human Readiness & Risk Prediction System**
+### 🧠 AI-Based Human Readiness & Risk Prediction System

-A multimodal AI system that predicts **stress, fatigue, and performance risk** using physiological + behavioral data.
+A multimodal AI system designed to predict stress, fatigue, and performance risk using physiological and behavioral signals.

-🛰️ Interested in AI for:
-• Human performance modeling
-• High-risk decision environments (aviation, space, safety)
-• Computer vision & time-series intelligence
-• AI systems that assist humans — not replace them

-🛠 I enjoy turning complex data into **decision-support tools** that improve safety and reliability.
+My goal is to build AI systems that support people in making better decisions rather than replacing human judgment.

 ---